 Address: 1008 S Monroe Ave, Green Bay, WI 54301

-While there are many historic buildings in Green Bay, Hazelwood is the only historic house in its original place.
+While Green Bay has many historic buildings, Hazelwood is the only historic house in its original place.
 Built-in 1837, the Victorian Hazelwood house is an example of Greek Revival Architecture.
 The historic home is on South Monroe Avenue in the Astor Historic District.

 Hazelwood Historic House is a prime example of life in the mid-19th Century in northeastern Wisconsin.
 The home contains hundreds of artifacts, furnishings, and photographs representing the Victorian period.